personal finance | november 13, 2024

 1. Colleges probably expect you to pay more than you think you can afford.

-For example, based on the SAI formula, a hypothetical dual-income family of four earning $140,000 with $50,000 saved in a 529 college savings plan (or other nonretirement accounts) would have an SAI of around $24,000.
-(See “Estimated Student Aid Index for a Family of Four” and the appendices for more information).
-At a private college costing $60,000 per year, this family would have $36,000 of need.
+As an example of the calculation, a hypothetical dual-income family of four earning $140,000 with $50,000 saved in a 529 college savings plan (or other nonretirement accounts) would have an SAI of around $25,000.
+(See “Estimated Student Aid Index for a family of four” and the appendices for more information.)
+At a private college costing $60,000 per year, this family would have $35,000 of need.
 At an in-state public college with a $24,000 annual cost, their need would be zero.
 The SAI amount may surprise you and could be a higher portion of your annual income than you would expect.

 Keep in mind that accumulating more savings doesn’t increase your SAI nearly as much as increasing your income.
 At most, only 5.64% of additional assets are added to the SAI.
 An increase in income, on the other hand, can raise your SAI by as much as 47%.

-Estimated Student Aid Index for a Family of Four, 2024–2025 School Year
+Estimated Student Aid Index for a family of four, 2025–2026 school year

-Estimated Student Aid Index for a Family of Four, 2024–2025 School Year
+Estimated Student Aid Index for a family of four, 2025–2026 school year

 Total value of parents’ cash and nonretirement investments ($)